 The Founders Edition will also carry a premium price, $100 more than the base price of the Nvidia GeForce RTX 2080.
 Since these are generally the first cards to hit retail, it also makes for a hefty early adopter fee.
 It's not clear whether Nvidia will offer a reference design similar to the FE to its partners, or if the reference design only refers to the circuit board and core components, with cooling left up to the graphics card vendors.

 Nvidia GeForce RTX 2080: NVLink and SLI support

 Fans of multi-GPU solutions will be glad to know that SLI is still around, and it's getting an upgrade in performance.
 Gone is the old SLI connector, replaced by a new NVLink connection.
-NVLink will support substantially higher throughput (up to 100GB/s compared to 4GB/s on the old HB SLI bridge), though how this will affect gaming performance isn't clear.
+NVLink will support substantially higher throughput (50GB/s for the GeForce RTX 2080, compared to 4GB/s on the old HB SLI bridge), though how this will affect gaming performance isn't clear.
 A lot of games in the past couple of years have skipped multi-GPU support, and that doesn't seem likely to change.

-The NVLink bridge makes another shift, with only 2-way SLI being supported.
+The NVLink bridge cements a shift that already took place with the HB bridge, with only 2-way SLI being supported.
 That's for the best, considering support for 3-way and 4-way SLI in games has been even worse than 2-way SLI support.
 Nvidia offers two NVLink connector options, one with 3-slot spacing and one with 4-slot spacing.